 The Convertible Notes are senior unsecured obligations and accrue at a rate of 1.25% per annum, payable semi-annually in arrears on March 15 and September 15 of each year, beginning on September 15, 2021.
 The Convertible Notes mature on March 15, 2026, unless earlier redeemed or repurchased by us or converted at the option of the holders.
-The Convertible Notes are convertible into cash, shares of our common stock or a combination of cash and shares of our common stock, at our election in the manner and subject to the terms and conditions provided in the indenture governing the Convertible Notes
+The Convertible Notes are convertible into cash, shares of our common stock or a combination of cash and shares of our common stock, at our election in the manner and subject to the terms and conditions provided in the indenture governing the Convertible Notes.

-As of July 31, 2022, the aggregate principal amount outstanding or our Convertible Notes was \$143.8 million.
-For additional information regarding the Convertible Notes, see Note 3 of the notes to unaudited condensed consolidated financial statements.
+As of October 31, 2022, the aggregate principal amount outstanding or our Convertible Notes was \$143.8 million.
+For additional information regarding the Convertible Notes, see Note 3 of the notes to unaudited condensed consolidated financial statements contained in this Quarterly Report on Form 10-Q.